iamdevnitesh/i3wm-ez/README.md

 # i3wm-popOS
-A script that installs i3-gaps on your Ubuntu Machine
+A script that installs i3-gaps on your PopOS Machine